DBusConnection#

 MenuModel

-- flush(cancellable: Cancellable | None = None, callback: Callable[[Object | None, AsyncResult, Any], None] | None = None, user_data: Any = None) None #
+- flush(cancellable: Cancellable | None = None, callback: Callable[[Object | None, AsyncResult, Any], None] | None = None, user_data: Any = None) None#

 Asynchronously flushes

-).
+connection, that is, writes all queued outgoing message to the transport and then flushes the transport (usingflush_async()).
 This is useful in programs that wants to emit a D-Bus signal and then exit immediately.
 Without flushing the connection, there is no guaranteed that the message has been sent to the networking buffers in the OS kernel.This is an asynchronous method.
 When the operation is finished,

-will be invoked in the [thread-default main context][g-main-context-push-thread-default] of the thread you are calling this method from.
-You can then callflush_finish()
+callbackwill be invoked in the [thread-default main context][g-main-context-push-thread-default] of the thread you are calling this method from.
+You can then callflush_finish()to get the result of the operation.
+Seeflush_sync()for the synchronous version.Added in version 2.26.

 - Parameters: